Intelligent-Reliable-Autonomous-Systems/WOFOSTGym-Docs/_sources/gen_data.rst.txt

 To generate data from multiple policies and farms, navigate to the ``gen_data_multiple.py`` file.
 For ease of use, each farm is specified by a ``.yaml`` configuration file which is created when an environment is called.
 See :ref:`env_creation` for more information.
-Modify multiple ``.yaml`` configuration files to achieve the desired site and crop configuration.
+Modify multiple ``.yaml`` configuration files to achieve the desired soil and crop configuration.
 Loading configurations is as follows:

 .. code-block:: python